 High-quality videos have sound quality that is crisp, clear, and free of background noise.
 If you’ve ever watched any of your own videos recorded from your phone or webcam, you’ve probably noticed that the audio quality was lacking.

 To help improve your audio and video quality overall, use headphones with a built-in microphone, or consider using pillows and blankets to help with echoes.
 These techniques or noise-canceling through your headphones will also help muffle any distractions so you can focus.

-You may also consider investing in an external recorder or mic that can be clipped to your shirt.
-This sound will be recorded separate from your raw footage, but it will also be more crisp and clear.
+Or, you may also consider investing in an external recorder or lav mic that can be clipped to your shirt.
+This sound will be recorded separately from your raw footage, but it will also be more crisp and clear.